syncfusion-content/uwp-docs/uwp/Gantt/Appearance.md

 # Appearance in UWP Gantt Chart

-The Gantt control provides options to customize the look and feel of the task visual in the Gantt chart.
+The control provides options to customize the look and feel of the task visual.

 **Visual customization**
 The colors of parent taskbar, taskbar, milestone, and progress bar can be customized using the following properties: